Edible plant · fruiting

 Care notes

 One of the most popular and successful hydroponic fruit crops.
-NFT, Dutch bucket, vertical tower, grow bag, or hanging basket systems all work.
-EC 1.5-2.5 mS/cm (adjust upward during fruiting). pH 5.5-6.5.
+NFT, Dutch bucket, vertical tower, grow bag or hanging basket systems all work.
+EC 1.0-1.8 mS/cm (adjust upward during fruiting). pH 5.5-6.5.
 Temperature: 1525°C for fruit production (above 30°C, pollination declines and fruit quality suffers).
-High light (DLI 17-25 mol/m2/day).
+High light (DLI 17-22 mol/m2/day).
 Day-neutral varieties are essential for year-round production.
 From transplant to first fruit: 6-10 weeks.
-Runners (stolons) produce daughter plants that can be separated and replanted, providing free propagation stock.
-Pollination: in indoor systems, manually pollinate by touching each open flower with a soft paintbrush.
-Each plant produces 200500 g of fruit per month during peak production.
-Botrytis (gray mold) is the primary disease; good airflow around fruit and prompt removal of damaged berries prevent spread.
-Spider mites are the main pest.
-Commercial hydroponic strawberry operations are a significant and growing sector worldwide.
+Runners (stolons) produce daughter plants that can be separated and replanted for free propagation stock.
+In indoor systems, hand-pollinate by touching each open flower with a soft brush.
+Each plant produces 200500 g of fruit per month at peak.
+Botrytis (grey mould) is the main disease, controlled by good airflow and prompt removal of damaged berries, and spider mites are the main pest.

 Notable varieties